ShuwenTan-PO/personal_site/content/project/NLIW/index.md

 ---
-title: Refraction and Reflection of Nonlinear Internal Waves from Steep Topography
+title: Energetics of internal solitary waves interacting with a conical island
-summary: US ONR sponsored project.
+summary: Part of the ONR project "Refraction and Reflection of Nonlinear Internal Waves from Steep Topography"
 tags:
 - Nonlinear Internal Waves
 date: "2023-06-08T00:00:00Z"